developeron29/developeron29/README.md

 ### Hi there 👋

-Startups.
-Mindfulness and meditation interests me
+Startups, Mindfulness and meditation interests me

 Indiehacker 🦄.
 Meditator 🧘🏻